ultimate guide to buying china tiles

 China tile poor quality reason

 The perception of quality can vary significantly from one region to another due to different quality standards and expectations.
 What may be considered high-quality in one market might not meet the standards in another.
-Therefore, some buyers might find Chinese tiles excellent quality, while others may have a contrary opinion.
+China manufactures tiles across every quality tier — premium, mid-range, and budget.
+If you don’t clearly define your quality requirements upfront, you’ll get whatever the factory thinks fits your budget.

 Ceramic vs. Porcelain: essential differences importers must understand